Gelassen/collaborative-education/README.md

 # Collaborative Education
-MVP that implement the idea of collaborative education. <br><br>
+MVP that implement the idea of collaborative education.

 Nowadays there is exponential growth of information around us and constant pressure to learn new things.
-How to filter what is a valuable and what is not? <br><br>
+How to filter what is a valuable and what is not?

 Recommendations.
 Let's people with the same needs and goals filtrate what works and does not.
-The same as google search engine counts references on the content before show it to you on search result page, we will count votes for educational course. <br><br>
+The same as google search engine counts references on the content before show it to you on search result page, we will count votes for educational course.

 <a href="https://gelassen.github.io/blog/2020/06/06/mvp-on-collaborative-edu.html">Released a MVP that implement the idea of collaborative education.</a> <br>
 <a href="https://gelassen.github.io/blog/2020/06/13/insights-from-mvp.html">Insights on 1st MVP after Product Manager interview.</a> <br><br>